Welcome to the ethstaker-deposit-cli!

 Windows users: You should replace ./deposit with deposit.exe to run properly.

 MacOS users: In order to run from the terminal, you must first open the file to bypass MacOS code signing issues.
-Do so by right clicking the deposit file and then selecting Open.
+Do so by right-clicking the deposit file and then selecting Open.

 Linux users: On Unix-based systems, keystores and the deposit_data*.json have 440/-r--r----- file permissions (user & group read only).
 This improves security by limiting which users and processes that have access to these files.
 If you are getting permission denied errors when handling your keystores, consider changing which user/group owns the file (with chown) or, if need be, change the file permissions with chmod.